Skip to contents

 and covariance matrix

-The SimBetaN function from the simStateSpace package generates random transition matrices from the multivariate normal distribution.
-Note that the function generates transition matrices that are weakly stationary.
+The SimAlphaN and SimBetaN functions from the simStateSpace package generates random intercept vectors and transition matrices from the multivariate normal distribution.
+Note that the SimBetaN function generates transition matrices that are weakly stationary.

 Let the dynamic process noise 𝚿\boldsymbol{\Psi} be given by